Bispectral duality and separation of variables from surface defect transition: - and -observables as surface defects

-In terms of the $\EN=2$ gauge theory in the low-energy, the alignment corresponds to tune the masses of one of fundamental hypermultiplets and one of anti-fundamental hypermultiplets to zero (up to $\ve_1$ and $\ve_2$).
-Then we can partially higgs the gauge group $SU(N+1)$ down to $SU(N)$ by giving vacuum expectation values for these hypermultiplets.
+In terms of the $\EN=2$ gauge theory in the low-energy, the alignment corresponds to tune the masses of one of fundamental hypermultiplets and one of anti-fundamental hypermultiplets to zero.
+Then we can partially higgs the gauge group $SU(N+1)$ down to $SU(N)$ by giving vacuum expectation values for these hypermultiplets, proportional to the deviation of the D4-brane in the $x^5$-direction.
 The relevant $U(1)$ part of the gauge field is squeezed into a two-dimensional plane, giving a two dimensional $\EN=(2,2)$ gauged linear sigma model with the vev of the adjoint scalar coupled to the remnant four-dimensional $\EN=2$ gauge theory with the gauge group $SU(N)$.
+Note that the number of the created D2-branes ending on the respective NS5-branes, as well as their orientations, are unspecified within the brane picture; however, in the presence of the $\O$-background the implementation at the level of the partition function will reveal that the higgsing constraints single out those numbers and orientations, lifting all the other possible configurations. \\

-Let us confirm the higgsing construction motivated by the IIA brane setup above by implementing it in exact computation of the partition function, both for the $\mathbf{Q}$-observable and the $\tilde{\mathbf{Q}}$-observable.
+Now, in the presence of the $\O$-background, let us confirm the higgsing construction by implementing it in exact computation of the partition function, both for the $\mathbf{Q}$-observable and the $\tilde{\mathbf{Q}}$-observable.
 Let us begin with the partition function of the four-dimensional $\EN=2$ gauge theory with the gauge group $U(N+1)$ and $N+1$ fundamental and $N+1$ anti-fundamental hypermultiplets.
 The equivariant Chern characters of the framing and flavor bundles are set to be